felgueres/birdseyeview/worklog.md

+12/8/2025 Concretely, this is next:

+- Find a datacenter that is or recently was under construction
+- Get the timeseries of snapshots at highest quality
+- Run diff algo
+- Track progress

+Here's an idea: Track the datacenters that are under construction and about to come online.
+Call it GPUWIP.
+Make it public.
+Cooling tower, power draw, size, GPU count.

 12/7/2025 There's active research off of Sentinel2.
 [SatClip](https://arxiv.org/pdf/2311.17179) seems interesting, it's general purpose location embeddings which means: text/img in -> embedding out.
 This is